ogmini/Notepad-Windowstate-Buffer/README.md

  - 4th byte appears to be a flag 2C
  - Unknown
    - There appear to be six 2 byte chunks that are related to moving and sizing.
 Maybe some sort of coordinates?
 They also appear to be qualified by 00.
 (Ex.
 00 51 04 00)
-   - Chunk 1 and 2 are the X,Y Coordinates in UINT16 of the Bottom Left corner
+   - Chunk 1 and 2 are the X,Y Coordinates in UINT16 of possible one of the top corners?
    - Chunk 3 and 4 are the X,Y Coordinates in UINT16 of possible one of the bottom corners?
-   - Chunk 5 and 6 ???
+   - Chunk 5 and 6 are the X,Y Coordinates in UINT16 of possible one of the top corners?
  - CRC 32 of all the previous bytes starting from the sequence number